 This paper extends the familiar "query by humming" music retrieval framework into the polyphonic realm.
-As humming in multiple voices is quite difficult, the task is more accurately described as "query by audio example", onto a collection of scores.
+As humming in multiple voices is quite difficult, the task is more accurately described as "query by audio example," onto a collection of scores.
 To our knowledge, we are the first to use polyphonic audio queries to retrieve from polyphonic symbolic collections.
-Furthermore, as our results will show, we will not only use an audio query to retrieve a known-item symbolic piece, but we will use it to retrieve an entire set of real-world composed variations on that piece, also in the symbolic format.
-The harmonic modeling approach which forms the basis of this work is a new and valuable technique which has both wide applicability and future potential.
-1
+Furthermore, as our results will show, we will not only use an audio query to retrieve a knownitem symbolic piece, but we will use it to retrieve an entire set of real-world composed variations on that piece, also in the symbolic format.
+The harmonic modeling approach which forms the basis of this work is a new and valuable technique which has both wide applicability and future potential.1

-1. INTRODUCTION
+1. Introduction

-Music information retrieval is a rapidly growing field.
-As more music collections come online, the demand to search these collections increases.
 Music collections, or sources, exist in one of two basic formats: audio and symbolic.
 To complicate matters, music queries exist in both formats as well.
 A comprehensive music retrieval system should be able to allow queries in either format to retrieve music pieces in either format.
-The problem lies in the fact that the features readily available from audio files (MFCCs, energy) do not correspond well with the features available from symbolic files (note pitches, note durations) It is a "vocabulary mismatch" problem.
+The problem lies in the fact that the features readily available from audio files (MFCCs, energy) do not correspond well with the features available from symbolic files (note pitches, note durations).
+It is a "vocabulary mismatch" problem.

-Our system will bridge the gap between audio and symbolic music using transcription algorithms together with harmonic modeling techniques.
+The system described here bridges the gap between audio and symbolic music using transcription algorithms together with harmonic modeling techniques.
 In this manner we allow users to present queries in the audio format and retrieve pieces of music which exist in the symbolic format.
 This is one of the earliest goals of music retrieval, and until now it has only been possible within the monophonic domain.
 We extend the realm of possibility into the remarkably more difficult polyphonic domain, and show this through successful retrieval experiments for both known-item and variation queries.
 The ability to use polyphonic audio queries to retrieve pieces of music from a polyphonic symbolic collection is a major step forward in the field.
+Our attempt to use a high-level harmonic representation of music derived directly from audio as a means of retrieval is, we think, unique.
+The aim is to make it possible to match documents for their similarity in underlying musical structure.
+We feel that this work is a very encouraging first step in this direction.